Nebukam/PCGExtendedToolkit/_sources/doc-clusters/connect-points/index.md

         pin : points
     -   name : Probes
         desc : Probes used to build connections pin : params
+    -   name : Generators
+        desc : Filters used to determine which points are allowed to generate connections pin : params
+    -   name : Connectables
+        desc : Filters used to determine which points are allowed to receive connections pin : params
 outputs:
     -   name : Vtx